van001/lesscode-fp/README.md

 ```

 ### Catamorphism ###
-While functor allows structure preserving morphism, catamorphism allows non-structure preserving morphism, like transforming List into a Map,
+While Functor allows structure-preserving morphism, catamorphism allows non-structure preserving morphism, like transforming List into a Map,
 or a List into a Tree.
-The other thing about this transformation is that each of those category may apply different algebra, so 1+1 can be 2 in one
+The other thing about this transformation is that each category may apply different algebra, so 1+1 can be 2 in one
-category but it can be 11 in another.
+category, but it can be 11 in another.

-Lesscode library provide **lfold** for List catamorphism.
+Lesscode library provides **lfold** for List catamorphism.

 - lfold - folds left to right
 - lfoldr - folds right to left